sonu318/Solace/README.md

 In some cases, you might even combine topics and queues.
 For instance, a queue can subscribe to multiple topics, allowing it to receive messages from various categories for further processing.

 # XA and Non-XA connection
+Solace connections come in two flavors for handling transactions: XA and non-XA.
+They differ based on the level of transaction coordination required in your application.

+# Non-XA Connections:

+•	Simpler to set up and use.

+•	Suitable for local transactions involving a single resource (e.g., the Solace message broker).

+•	Each operation (message publish, receive, etc.) is treated as an individual transaction.

+•	Success or failure of one operation doesn't affect others.